Arcadia-Science/2023-actin-embedding/README.md

 ### 8. Create custom plots

 We used the results of ProteinCartography and the results form the Actin Prediction pipeline to create custom plots.
-To do this, we moved back into the `2023-actin-emedding/notebooks` folder, and then used the `3_plotting_overlays.ipynb` using the `2023-actin-embedding` environment.
+To do this, we moved back into the `2023-actin-emedding/notebooks` folder, and then ran the `3_plotting_overlays.ipynb` using the `2023-actin-embedding` environment.
 To activate this environment, run the following command:

 ```
 conda activate 2023-actin-embedding